apache/metron/metron-analytics/metron-profiler/README.md

     [451, 448]
     ```

-    This result indicates that over the past 30 minutes, the Profiler stored two values.
+    This result indicates that over the past 30 minutes, the Profiler stored two values related to the source IP address "10.0.0.1".
 In the first 15 minute period, the IP `10.0.0.1` was seen in 451 telemetry messages.
 In the second 15 minute period, the same IP was seen in 448 telemetry messages.

+    It is assumed that the `PROFILE_GET` client is correctly configured to match the Profile configuration before using it to read that Profile.
 More information on configuring and using the Profiler client can be found [here](../metron-profiler-client).
-It is assumed that the `PROFILE_GET` client is correctly configured before using it.

 ## Creating Profiles